 Museum of London Docklands

-Choose from hot and cold lunches, sandwiches, salads and cakes, plus fair-trade coffees and teas.
+Choose from a great selection of hot and cold lunches, freshly prepared sandwiches, salads and cakes, plus fair-trade coffees and Twinings teas.
 Available to eat in or take away.
-Please note that the menus are subject to change.
+Please note menus are subject to change.